 Youth members with severe physical disabilities and youth and adults with developmental or cognitive challenges may be able to Request Registration Beyond the Age of Eligibility, No. 512-935 in the BSA.
 This allows them to work through the advancement program at a pace appropriate to their needs.
 The steps to do this are relatively easy and you will find them outlined in section 10.2.2.4 of the Guide to Advancement.

 A collaboration of parents, Scout leaders, and qualified health professionals can complete the information that must be submitted to the local council for approval.
-This team should have a good understanding of the Scout’s abilities and disabilities, and how these will affect his ability to complete requirements for advancement.
+This team should have a good understanding of the Scout’s abilities and disabilities, and how these will affect his or her ability to complete requirements for advancement.
 The information submitted will help the council make a proper assessment, so preparers need to be sure to include as much detail as possible.

 It is suggested that any Scout who qualifies should be registered this way as soon as possible so he or she has ample time to complete the requirements.
 The advancement program is challenging, but many members with disabilities have found ways to succeed.
 Providing them extra time to work on requirements and merit badges, when approved in advance, has proven to be helpful.